Spectral analysis of large dimensional Chatterjee's rank correlation matrix: Introduction

 \subsection{Motivation}

-This work builds on two main research directions: the spectral analysis of large-dimensional correlation matrices and independence testing in high dimensions.
+This work is primarily motivated by the goal of understanding the spectral behavior of large-dimensional Chatterjee's rank correlation matrices.
+As a natural application of the resulting theory for linear spectral statistics (LSSs), we also investigate high-dimensional independence tests constructed from these matrices.

-For the first direction, \citet{marvcenko1967distribution} provided the first global spectral analysis of large-dimensional sample covariance matrices.
+In the spectral analysis of large-dimensional covariance and correlation matrices, \citet{marvcenko1967distribution} provided the first global spectral analysis of large-dimensional sample covariance matrices.
 They showed that the empirical spectral distribution (ESD) of the sample covariance matrix converges to the distribution known as the Marchenko-Pastur (M-P) law, denoted by $\operatorname{MP}(y,\sigma^2)$, with probability measure